 Here in Rootstack, one of the many technologies we use is Mulesoft, an ESB software that helps us connect applications and data, making it possible for us to achieve a service-oriented application.

 It is through ESB like Mulesoft that is possible to transfer data between various services, while SOA allows the communication between all these different services to happen thanks to its bundles of adapters that make this possible.

 Implementing an enterprise service bus allows developers to quickly and easily connect, change and adapt applications to their needs, making integration of both next and existing systems something possible.

-In a word where the technology we use needs to live up to the expectation, developing smartly with SOA, and implementing technologies such as an ESB is necessary.
+In a world where the technology we use needs to live up to the expectation, developing smartly with SOA, and implementing technologies such as an ESB is necessary.

 Contact us and let us help you develop the software solution that you need!
 We have the resources, the knowledge, and the team to help you achieve your goals.